computerrock/javascript-team-toolbox/packages/javascript-team-old-guides/README.md

 # JavaScript Technology Team Guides

+> JS team guides are moved to [Computer Rock Confluence](https://computerrock.atlassian.net/wiki/spaces/JS) space for JavaScript team.
+> Consider this content not up-to-date.

 In this project you will find all necessary information, how-tos, and guides you need when working on projects.

 For the overview of what we do please check [`JavaScript Technology Team Guide`](./javascript-technology-team-guide.md).